U.S. intelligence involvement with German and Japanese war criminals after World War II: U.S. intelligence conflict in postwar Japan

 Until his relief, MacArthur used his own intelligence organization, G-2, headed by Major General Charles A. Willoughby, a confidante of MacArthur.
 Immediately after the war, Japanese ex-officers and nationalists created an informal network intended to preserve, as far as possible, the Imperial system and eventually to re-establish the military.

 Most US contacts with the underground groups were combat rather than intelligence specialists.
 Most of the links established by U.S. authorities to the Japanese underground groups, were to high ranking officers with operational and combat experience.
 Another significant intelligence specialist, with an extensive network of contacts among officers, was Lieutenant General Kawabe Torashiro.
 Kawabe joined with Arisue in providing the services of former Japanese Army personnel to occupation authorities, particularly G-2.
 Kawabe's last headquarters assignment gave him informal authority over many groups and individuals within the army.
 His network was made up primarily of former high-ranking army general staff members and their subordinates.
 These individuals were in networks of subordinate organizations, called kikan, that would carry out actual operations.

-In one important case, that of Ishii Shiro, the intelligence cooperation was not for shaping the political destiny of postwar Japan or for obtaining future intelligence, but as a trade of immunity for technical data.
+In one important case, that of Shirō Ishii, the intelligence cooperation was not for shaping the political destiny of postwar Japan or for obtaining future intelligence, but as a trade of immunity for technical data.